 - The "provider" exception, which allows telephone service providers to listen to or monitor telephone calls once they have been directed to do so by law enforcement officers with a valid court order ("search warrant") or when it is necessary to provide a customer with service, to inspect the equipment, or to protect the provider's property or rights, such as when its network is being used without being paid for.

 - Use by law enforcement officials, who can legally intercept communications when one party consents to it.
 So, if someone is suspected of illegal activities and a government informant consents, agents can listen to and record conversations with the informant.

 Many state laws allow one-party consent to record telephone conversations, but some states require the consent of everyone on the telephone.
 So, if you are thinking of recording phone calls, even your own, be sure to check the laws in your area before you do so.

 - I think my phone is being tapped.
 Should I call the telephone company or the police?

-- My ex-wife had been threatening to stop letting me visit my children unless I pay some more support.
-Can I tape our next phone conversation and use it against her in court?
+- My ex-spouse has been threatening to stop letting me visit my children unless I pay more support.
+Can I tape our next phone conversation and use it in court?

-- I think my husband is having an affair.
-Can I listen to and record his phone conversations on our home phone?
+- I think my spouse is having an affair.
+Can I listen to and record the phone conversations that would prove it on our home phone?